Skip to content

 Full v0 review · Cursor vs v0 comparison

 Open WebUI is a self-hosted, ChatGPT-style web app that you can pair with Ollama, vLLM or any OpenAI-compatible endpoint.
-It is not a coding-specific IDE, but as a free, fully open-source chat front-end on top of local models it is one of the best alternatives to Cursor AI for teams that need to keep all code on their own infrastructure.
+It is not a coding-specific IDE, but as a free, self-hostable chat front-end on top of local models it is one of the best alternatives to Cursor AI for teams that need to keep all code on their own infrastructure.
+One correction to our May 2026 edition: it is source available rather than open source in the OSI sense.
+The project ships under its own Open WebUI License, a BSD-3 style licence with an added clause that forbids altering or removing Open WebUI branding once you exceed 50 end users in a rolling 30 day period, unless you obtain written permission.
+It is still free to run, but check that clause with your legal team before a company-wide internal rollout.
 Combine it with Continue.dev for the inline-edit and autocomplete pieces, and you have a fully self-hosted alternatives to Cursor stack.

-Pros: Self-hosted, free and open source, works with any local model, clean web UI, supports tools and RAG.
+Pros: Self-hosted, free to run, source available, works with any local model, clean web UI, supports tools and RAG.

-Cons: Not an IDE, no inline edit or autocomplete, you maintain the deployment, slower than hosted services on smaller hardware.
+Cons: Not an IDE, no inline edit or autocomplete, you maintain the deployment, branding restrictions above 50 users in its licence, slower than hosted services on smaller hardware.

 Cursor vs Open WebUI comparison